Jayalakshmi-i/Observability-Prometheus-Grafana/README.md

 <br></br>

-## Why Prometheus over other monitoring tools ?
+## Why Prometheus over other monitoring tools?

 Prometheus is a popular choice for Kubernetes monitoring for several reasons: